hallodom/geshe-graham-losel/_publications/refuge-and-bodhichitta.md

 ---

-Refuge & Bodhichitta English translation grouped by the number of syllables each prayer contains.
+I have collected several versions of the Refuge & Bodhicitta prayer and given them all a chantable English form.
+It is good to chant the Tibetan.
+Why not the English as well?